802-886-1917

 Timber trusses can easily span anywhere from twenty feet to forty feet.
 With a little extra design and material spans of fifty to sixty feet are possible.
 No matter what design you choose, our engineers and designers will make sure that the truss for your sanctuary is strong and beautiful.

-Will Vermont Timber Works Work with our Contractor/Architect/Designer?
+Will Vermont Timber Works Work with Our Church Contractor, Architect and Designer?

 Yes.
 We pride ourselves on our great working relationships with other builders and designers.
-We’d be happy to work with whoever you’ve chosen to be a part of the building and design team.
+We will be happy to work with whoever you’ve chosen to be a part of the building and design team.
+We work with the proposed design and make suggestions on how to improve the design using structural modifications that reflect the original design intent, provide sketches and then 3d drawing of the proposed truss and coordinate the bearing seats and lateral designs with the contractor, project manager, engineer of record and the architect.

 Due to the volatility of the lumber market, we are only able to hold pricing for 30 days.
-We understand that when dealing with communities and getting project approval from a large team may require more time than that.
-We’re always happy to reprice a project and to due our best to find solutions to keep costs within your budget.
+However, we understand that when working with church communities getting project approval from everyone may require more time than that. then there is fund raising for the project and permits which also adds time.
+We will do our best to hold prices for as long as possible and we are always happy to reprice a project and do our best to find solutions to keep costs within your budget.

-Will you do a custom design for our Chapel/Temple/Worship space?
+Will Vermont Timber Works Provide a custom design for our Chapel, Temple, or Worship space?

 Yes.
-Everything we do at Vermont Timber Works is custom, and we’d be happy to custom design you a timber frame for your sacred space.
+Everything we do at Vermont Timber Works is custom, and we’d be happy to custom design a timber frame for your sacred space.
+We will send 3d renderings for you to review, use your ideas in the design and work collaboratively with your team on the final drawings.

-We already have an existing church structure that needs renovation/repairs.
+We already have an existing church structure that needs renovation and repairs.
 Can you work with this?

 Does Vermont Timber Works work with non-profit organizations?